 What is Pecking Order Theory?

 The term “pecking order theory” refers to the capital structure theory that states that businesses follow a specific hierarchy of financing sources wherein they prefer internal financing if available, followed by debt, and finally, equity financing kicks in.
-This theory is one of the most important theories of corporate finance for determining capital structure.
-The form of financing chosen by a firm can signal how well it is performing.

-How does Pecking Order Theory work?
+How Does Pecking Order Theory Work?

 This pecking order is critical as it indicates how the company is performing.
 For example, if a company can finance its requirements internally, it is doing well.
 On the other hand, if a company opts for debt financing, it indicates that management is certain of good results and can comfortably meet its obligations.
 Finally, if a company has to rely on equity financing, it may send a negative signal.